ErnestoArayaV/Graph-Matching-Convex-Relaxations/README.md

 **Auto sys**:
   - auto_sys_dynamics.m : experiments for the autonomous systems dataset.
 Generates fig.5
   - mat_files: contains the data for the autonomous systems dataset.

+Please refer to our paper for all the citations (algs, datasets, etc).